Use a metal tape measure to ensure accurate measurements.

 BRACKET ALLOWANCE: X = 93mm

-This will give a clearance of approximately 49mm on 89mm louvres and 25mm on 127mm louvres between fitting surface allowing for louvres to rotate freely and for any window handles.
+This will give a clearance of approximately 49mm on 89mm louvres and 25mm on 127mm louvres between fitting surfaces allowing for louvres to rotate freely and for any window handles.

 (Allowances for any larger handles will be made later)